zm-git-dev/vogue/README.md

 cd vogue
 pip install -e .
 ```

+## Contributing
+Vogue is using git flow branching model as described in our [development manual](http://www.clinicalgenomics.se/development/dev/gitflow/).

 ## Front End
 All views in vogue should be self-explanatory.
 There should be no further documentation needed to be able to interpret the content of the web page.